mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 When `type` is set to `grpc` then no further configuration under this field is needed by the service.

-:::note
+:::info
-GRPC is available since version `v1.1.1` of Projection Storer
+GRPC communication protocol support is available since version `v1.1.1` of Projection Storer
 :::

 ##### Kafka